Rich Wortham

-Richard Cooper Wortham (born October 22, 1953) is a former professional baseball pitcher.
+Richard Cooper Wortham (born October 22, 1953) is an American former professional baseball pitcher.
 He played all or part of four seasons in Major League Baseball, between 1978 and 1983, for the Chicago White Sox and Oakland Athletics.

 Amateur career

 Highly sought after out of Odessa High School in Odessa, Texas, Wortham was selected in the 5th round of the 1972 draft by the Texas Rangers, but instead elected to attend the University of Texas and play for legendary Coach Cliff Gustafson.

-In 1973, he was also a member of Team USA during the Federación Mundial de Béisbol Amateur Amateur World Series, the first time Team USA won a Gold Medal in that competition.
-He defeated Dennis Martínez and Team Nicaragua in the final.
+He was also a member of the United States national baseball team during the 1973 Amateur World Series organized by FEMBA, the first time Team USA won a Gold Medal in that competition.
+He defeated Dennis Martínez and Nicaragua in the final.

 Wortham had a great deal of success as a college pitcher with a record of 50–7 and was the ace of the 1975 Longhorns team that won the College World Series.
 He was drafted again that year by the Rangers in the 14th round, but again did not sign.
 He was then selected by the White Sox in the January secondary phase of the 1976 draft.